cseuconn/CSE-2024-Fall-OS/NovrusShehaj_OlehStasyuk_GroupProject/README.md

 ### Memory Allocator
 The memory allocator handles dynamic memory allocation and deallocation.
 It uses a custom heap management algorithm to efficiently allocate memory blocks.

+#### Free List Management

+The memory allocator uses a free list to manage free memory blocks.
+This allows for efficient allocation and deallocation of memory.
+The free list is a linked list of free blocks, and the allocator uses this list to find suitable blocks for allocation requests.

+- **add_to_free_list**: Adds a block to the free list.
+- **remove_from_free_list**: Removes a block from the free list.
+- **split_block**: Splits a larger block into two smaller blocks if the remaining space is large enough to hold another block.
+- **coalesce**: Merges adjacent free blocks into a single larger block to reduce fragmentation.

 ### Garbage Collector
 The garbage collector automatically reclaims memory that is no longer in use.
 It uses a mark-and-sweep algorithm to identify and collect garbage.